michalkorecki/incrementer/README.md

 	});
 ```

-`ToFSharpFunc` is a utility method from FAKE package converting C# lambda to F# function.
+FSharp.Core package is required for interop between C# and F#.